argonautproject/us-core-patient-data-feed/README.md

    1. Servers that choose to support the Patient Data Feed SHALL implement the following requirements.

 2. Resource and Filter Support
-   1. Servers SHALL support at least one resource type from the list in Section 3.
+   1. Servers SHALL support at least one resource type from the list in Table 1.
    1. For each supported resource type, servers SHALL support the 'patient' filter (or 'identifier' for Patient resources).
-   1. Servers MAY support the additional filters listed in Section 3 for each resource type.
+   1. Servers MAY support the additional filters listed in Table 1 for each resource type.
-   1. Servers MAY support filters beyond those listed in Section 3 for each resource type.
+   1. Servers MAY support filters beyond those listed in Table 1 for each resource type.
    1. Servers SHOULD align any additional filters with existing search parameter names, when applicable.

 3. Notification Triggers